Magicrafter13/NetDot/draft-spec.md

 The variant with `enable` or `disable` indicates the client wants to start a vote to enable or disable a server feature respectively, with valid responses being `vote-yes` or `vote-no`

 ### vote-enable
 Informs a client that voting on a particular thing or feature is enabled.
+By default everything is enabled to be voted on, so this command need only be sent if something has previously been disabled but is now being re-enabled.

 `vote-enable <what: String>`
 or
 `vote-enable feature <feature: String>`

 ### vote-disable
 Informs a client that voting on a particular thing or feature is disabled.
+By default everything is enabled to be voted on, therefore this command should be sent when someone joins the network so they can remove disabled votes from their UI.

 `vote-disable <what: String>`
 or